 Here’s a brief video of Eric Bowlin from Ideal REI explaining Coc:

 With regards to apartment syndication investing, you’ll occasionally see that there are actually two different versions of the CoC:

-1) Includes the profits from the sale of the complex – will show passive investors how much money they should expect to make from the project as a whole.
+1) Includes the profits from the sale of the complex – will show passive investors how much money they should expect to make long term from the project as a whole.

 2) Excludes the profits from the sale of the complex – will show passive investors how much money they should to expect to receive for each distribution during the hold period, as well as an average annual return on their investment.